DataWorkz-DE/Dataworkz-site/content/english/team/joep-kokkeler.md

 type: "team"
 ---

-* **Balls**: Het bewijs dat 4 piece niet duur hoeft te zijn.
-Beter gevoel dan een prov1 en fijnere rol dan een tp5x.
+* **Balls**: Proof that 4 piece does not have to be expensive.
+Better feel than a prov1 and finer roll than a tp5x.
-* **Clubs**: Omdat custom clubs belangrijk zijn, zit er in mijn golftas niets off the shelf tussen.
-Nu nog mijn spel en het plaatje klopt.
+* **Clubs**: Because custom clubs are important, there is nothing off the shelf in my golf bag.
+Now I just need to work on play my game..
-* **Ereader**: 1 Van de weinig kickstarter-achtige zaken die ik heb backed die wel succesvol was en kon leveren.
+* **Ereader**: One of the few kickstarter-type things I have backed that was successful and could deliver.
 Never leave home without it.
-Nu nog een mooi handschrift hebben...
+Now all I need is a nice handwriting...
-* **Ghost**: Nog een kickstarter die wel het levenslicht heeft gezien en ook mijn huis wist te bereiken.
-Hoewel de tweede game van dit object erg tegenviel, geen spijt gehad van de 3d printer die dit mogelijk maakt.
+* **Ghost**: Another kickstarter that did see the light of day and also managed to reach my house.
+Although the second game of this object was very disappointing, I have no regrets about the 3d printer that mades it possible.
-* **Glasses**: De sportbril ingeruild voor een echte bril.
-Hoewel die sport nog wel gebruikt wordt tijdens het fietsen, kan ik niet meer zonder de ander.
+* **Glasses**: Swapped the sports glasses for real glasses.
+Although the sports one is still used when cycling, I can no longer do without the other.
-* **Macbook**: Altijd afgegeven over de overpriced, geen upgrades mogelijk, weinig poorten, maar sinds de overstap nooit meer terug gekeken naar wat anders.
+* **Macbook**: Always complained about it being overpriced, no upgrades possible, few ports, but since the switch never looked back for anything else.
-* **Shoe (under armour)**: Nog nooit een schoen aangehad die zo lekker voelde in het gras.
-Dit is al het 2de paar van dezelfde schoen, die andere is door het vele gebruik gebroken.
+* **Shoe (under armour)**: I have never worn a shoe that felt so good in the grass.
+This is already the 2nd pair of the same shoe; the other one broke due to heavy use.
-* **Shoe (mavic)**: Buiten golf heb ik ook veel tijd en energie gestoken in mijn racefiets.
-Die past niet op de foto maar de schoenen daarvan wel.
+* **Shoe (mavic)**: Apart from golf, I also spent a lot of time and energy on my racing bike.
+It does not fit on the photo but the shoes on it do.
-* **Shoe (nike)**: Deze oranje schoen loopt zo lekker dat ik er een aantal pr’s mee heb gelopen.
-Mag er weer van gebruik maken van mezelf als ik weer bij de tijd van mijn pr’s in de buurt kan komen.
+* **Shoe (nike)**:This orange shoe runs so well that I have run a number of pb's with it.
+I'll allow myself to use it again if I can get close to my pb's again.
-* **Sketch**: Vanuit eerder werk zit hier nog een stukje liefde voor design in, intussen zijn daar de boeken van Affinity Photo en Designer bij gekomen.
+* **Sketch**: From earlier work, there is still a piece of love for design in this, meanwhile the books from Affinity Photo and Designer have been added.
-* **Whatif**: Gevolgd sinds https://www.xkcd.com/303/ en als je dit boek niet in je kast hebt, ben je geen echte nerd.
+* **Whatif**:Followed since https://www.xkcd.com/303/ and if you don't have this book in your closet, you are not a real nerd.